popphylotools/mvMapper/README.md

 Input Files
 ===========

-This web app uses `webapp/data` and `webapp/config` directories for user provided data and configuration files.
+The web app uses `webapp/data` and `webapp/config` directories for user provided data and configuration files.
 These files can be selected by adding their file names as optional parameters to the URL following the form:

 ```